Ensembl/plant-scripts/pangenes/README.md

 can also run in parallel on a cluster both with options -m cluster (see more about this below) and -m dryrun, if you prefer to paste your commands in batches directly.

+Note that each of the three scripts called by get_pangenes.pl (cut_sequences.pl, _collinear_genes.pl & _cluster_analysis.pl) create their own logfiles.

 ### Transformation of gene coordinates
 The second block of the flow aligns genome sequences (in pairs A & B) and uses the resulting alignments to transform gene coordinates: